Fort Wayne Air National Guard Base: Aircraft/crew processing center

 While the planes were being serviced and made ready for overseas movement, personnel for these planes were also being processed.
 Pilots, co-pilots and crew chiefs being assigned as a crew for each aircraft.
 In some cases a Navigator was assigned, depending upon the ships destination.
 The process typically took 2–3 weeks.
 Paperwork was handled, equipment was issued and some training accomplished.
-Baer would process between 10–40 crews per day.
+Baer would process between 10 and 40 crews per day.

 Early in the war, a lot of training was very brief or non-existent.
 This was particularly true where men and machines were rushed into combat to meet an enemy that had been preparing and fighting for years.
 This low level of training was also true for crew chiefs.
 This would change.
 Training films were first used at Baer in June 1942 and by August 1943 there were 165 training films; later on this would grow to 485 films and numerous other training aids.

 New groups which were processed through Baer Field prior to their deployments overseas were: